Maximum Likelihood Reinforcement Learning

 Normalize by successful samples $K$

-Increasing $N$ in REINFORCE reduces variance of a fixed pass@1 objective.
-In MaxRL, increasing $N$ improves the objective itself, approaching maximum likelihood.
+Increasing $N$ in REINFORCE only reduces variance of a fixed pass@1 objective.
+However, in MaxRL, increasing $N$ improves the objective itself, approaching maximum likelihood.

 A Unifying Weight Function View